jasonewall/hex/hex_repo/README.md

 ### All queries should implement the `Stream` interfaces from Java 8

-A new directive I'm enforcing in JILL.
-It's going to require a lot of re-working what is currently here.
-I'm thinking something like: `Queryable` -> `stream()` or `query()` that returns an object that implements the `Stream` interface as well as an additional `Query` interface.
+This is pretty much already done now.
+Checkout `hex.repo.streams.RepositoryStream`.
+As of this writing there ar still a number of methos that need implementing, but the groundwork is all there.

-e.g. Calling `Stream#filter` on a Repository Query will translate itself to an addition the where clause.
+e.g. Calling `Stream#filter` on a Repository Query will translate itself to an addition to the where clause.

 ### What to do?